rwynn/monstache-site/src/config.md

 Configuration can be specified in environment variables (a limited set of options), in a TOML config file or passed into monstache as program arguments on the command line.

+Environment variables names can be suffixed with __FILE.
+In this case the value of the environment variable will be interpreted as a file path.
+Monstache will attempt to read the file at that path and use the contents of the file as the value of the variable.

 !!! note
 	Command line arguments take precedance over environment variables which in turn take precedance over the TOML config file.
 You can verify the final configuration used by Monstache by running monstache with `-print-config`.